annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

     }

-### Applying Different Background Colors to Overlays
+### Applying different background colors to overlays

 The overlays are enabled by default and have default colors in the Pattern.
 If you don’t want to use them, set “ **UseOverlays** ” to _False_ .